 The Bistro, on the other hand, was located around the pool with amazing views of the ocean.
 But best of all.. the food is delish!

 The fruit and vegetables are solely organic from the Musket Cove Organic Farm (excluding things that they’re unable to grow) making the meals that extra bit fresh.

-The included activities for all guests are snorkelling gear for the entire stay, kayaking, 2 snorkelling trips per day – one to the sandbank which is great for beginners, and the other which is deep sea snorkelling for those who want to be adventurous – Both which are incredible.
+The included activities for all guests are snorkelling gear for the entire stay, kayaking, 2 snorkelling trips per day – one to the sandbank which is great for beginners, and the other which is deep-sea snorkelling for those who want to be adventurous.
+Both of which are incredible.

 There’s an included village tour to the Solevu Village, which is a great insight into the Fijian culture and iconic Kava ceremony.
 A tour of the organic farm, volleyball, church visit and island hikes are also available at your leisure.

 If you want to try other activities, there’s a huge list that comes at a cost; day tours and island-hops, dolphin safaris – highly recommend, stand up paddleboarding, water sports and windsurfing, or for those who want to really relax, there’s a day spa too.

 Relaxing on my personal hammock, sitting under coconut palms, swimming in the warm ocean water, exploring the coral sea, watching the scuttling crabs and drinking cocktails are things I will always cherish from my time at Musket Cove.

 It’s a place that left me feeling relaxed, at ease and with salty sunburnt skin.